fp7mplane/protocol-ri/README.md

 local-ip-address: 10.2.3.4
 ```

+**[*Editor's Note:* need to define how to configure component.py for each workflow.]**

+- Run `component.py` to start your component.

 ## mPlane Client Shell

 The mPlane Client Shell is a simple client intended for debugging of mPlane infrastructures.
+To start it, simply run `client.py`.
 It supports the following commands:

 - `seturl`: Set the default URL for sending specifications and redemptions (when not given in a Capability's or Receipt's link section)
 - `getcap`: Retrieve capabilities and withdrawals from a given URL, and process them.